Crunch-io/ta-da/content/jobs/technical-customer-support.md

 **Work location**: Remote

+Are you a quantitative market researcher looking for a change of direction?
+Here is an opportunity to join the supplier side, in software.

-We have a growing product and user base and need an organized, detail-oriented person to join our customer support team.
+We have a growing product and user base and need an organized, detail-oriented person to join our customer support team for our online data analysis and reporting app: Crunch.io.

+You will be supporting market researchers around the world who use our rapidly evolving, cutting-edge app for market research data analysis and reporting.

+This is the perfect role for a market research analyst who is highly technical and enjoys helping others.

 **The role of the Technical Customer Support Engineer is centered around 4 key areas**: